joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 public int EmployeeID { get; set; }
 ```

+We also have other types of Decorators we can use here.
+These include `DataType`
+so you can change the input from a textbox to email or password, `Required` to
+check if a field is required, `StringLength` for checking basic password length
+rules, and `Compare` for comparison checks.

 ## Migrations

 Migrations are generated from the Models we have created, when I run the